autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-namespaces.md

 Classify topics as input or output topics based on they are subscribed or published by the node.
 In the node, input topic is named `input/topic_name` and output topic is named `output/topic_name`.

 Configure the topic in the node's launch file.
-Take the `joy_controller` node as an example, in the following example, set the input and output topics and remap topics in the `joy_controller.luanch.xml` file.
+Take the `joy_controller` node as an example, in the following example, set the input and output topics and remap topics in the `joy_controller.launch.xml` file.

 ```xml
 <launch>